All good things must come to an end ‘because’ of something.

 I received a renewal notice from the website hosting company that provides me with this platform to tell my stories.

-I’ve been writing here for almost a decade but now find it a challenge to write about happy things.
+I’ve been writing here for almost a decade but now find it challenging to write about happy things.

 I can’t remain silent any longer.

 My eyes and heart are no different than yours.

 It’s just that I won’t write about unpleasant people or things.

 So, I’ve decided not to write anymore and may not renew my website on June 30th.

 Last Christmas, Santa Danny was refused entry to the cancer center in Surrey.

 He was treated and volunteered there for five years.

 I wrote about it in my Today, Santa Danny Cried story.

 Here’s the video clip that accompanied that story: